 We also have a lower-back rocking chair that we also got from Camping World.

 One drawback is they do not like sand.
-We still use them in the sand, but the act of opening and closing becomes more difficult until grains of sand get out of the places they shouldn’t be.
-We have two models.
-The first one is their standard model, and the second one offers a taller back and rocks/reclines further back.
+The act of opening and closing becomes more difficult until grains of sand get out of the places they shouldn’t be.

 When traveling, these chairs find a home either in the trailer, if we are taking one, or on our bed until we arrive.
-When we travel, they’ll go in the back of the truck if they’re dirty.
-Then, they are moved to our ladder rack.
-These chairs are insulated/padded, so they take more time to dry out than non-padded chairs.
+These chairs are padded, so they take more time to dry out than non-padded chairs.

 They weigh more than a bag chair, at 16 and 18 pounds each, and they also do not fold as small.
-Although these chairs are constructed with a steel frame, they do have some plastic parts holding things together.
-The plastic parts can wear out with constant use.
-I would I buy these again or recommend them to a friend – absolutely!
+I would buy these again or recommend them to a friend – absolutely!

 Good luck on your chair purchases as there are a ton of chairs out there to review!” – Bruce and Kim Scott

 “It has to be a rocker.
 I bought Gander Mountains $80 rocking chairs when they were on a two-for-one sale.
 I add a small pillow for more lumbar support, and it’s nap time.” – Philip Tron

 “Currently we travel with two EasyFold chairs bought at a large box chain camping store.
 We chose this particular chair because it is a rocker.
 The base of the chair frame allows one to sit and rock whether the ground is smooth or uneven.

 While these chairs do not fold down at compactly as standard camp chairs, they do fold flat easily with the pull of a strap.
 The chairs have solid arm rests and a cupholder.
 When we travel, we carry the EasyFold chairs strapped in the back seat area of our crew cab truck.” – Chuck and Jodie Ramsey

 “For upright chairs, we love our Coleman Sling Chairs.
 They were about $55 each.
 We sat in every chair in every store for ages until we found these.
 They are very comfortable and fold up and store easily.